 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the United℠ TravelBank Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 United and Chase have announced the introduction of a new co-branded credit card — the United℠ TravelBank Card, which is the only United co-brand credit card that has no annual fee.
 The new card will be a departure from most airline cards, in that it earns cash back, that gets automatically deposited into your United TravelBank.
 The United℠ TravelBank Card does not earn United MileagePlus miles.

 Cash Back Not Miles

 Where this card changes things up with United and Chase, is that you do not earn MileagePlus miles with the card, but instead you earn cash back towards future United travel.
 Effectively this card provides rebates on your usage towards future purchases from your United Travel Bank (Terms of United Travel Bank program).
 You'll earn:

 - 2% to your United Travel Bank on every $1 spent with United Airlines

 - 1.5% on every $1 spent on all other purchases towards your United Travel Bank

 Once deposited into your Travel Bank you can then redeem for United flights, with $1 in your Travel Bank equivalent to $1 of the ticket price.
 You can use your Travel Bank funds to pay for all (if you have a large enough balance) or part of a purchase at United.com

 - No Annual Fee – the only United credit card with no annual fee